Subscribe to Our Newsletter and

 While there is no legislation prohibiting the use of textile and carpet waste horse arena footing in the U.S., we can glean some insights from the recent ban of such surface products in the UK.
 In line with evidence showing the toxicity of carpet waste, a new environment agency (EA) ruling has banned the use of shredded carpet fiber in riding surfaces in the UK.

-Large producers like Carpet Gallop and many other equestrians alike have welcomed carpet waste footing awareness and strive to change their products.
+Large producers like Carpet Gallop in the UK, and many other equestrians alike have welcomed carpet waste footing awareness and strive to change their products.
 Legislations do not affect existing surfaces with carpet waste, but they change industry practices in the future.

 Best Horse Arena Footing Option